Category Pages Not Indexed: Causes + Fix

 Quick verdict

 A bare category page is, to Google, a navigation page.
-Google indexes it only when it has unique editorial content beyond a list.
+Google indexes it only when it has unique editorial content beyond a list of links that already live elsewhere on your site.

 Common causes